Frequently Asked Questions

 5. How are these sessions different from art therapy?

-6. Painting without a goal or meaning creates a sense of purposelessness, so what if I lose interest and not find it stimulating enough?
+6. Painting without a goal or meaning creates a sense of purposelessness, so what if I lose interest and do not find it stimulating enough?

 We all look for meaning and the final result before we even begin.
 Having an outcome and a plan in mind entails a degree of rigidity that puts limitation on the immeasurable potential of your imagination.